Harinipraveen/Grp_8/README.md

-#this is a repository for group 8 github assignment
+### this is a repository for group 8 github assignment
+Contributors are:
+- Harini
+- Shakiba
+-